JohnLCaron/egk-ec/docs/GettingStarted.md

 sudo make install
 ```

-which will install into _/usr/local/lib_.
+which will install libvecj.so into _/usr/local/lib_.

 ### Make sure libraries are on the load path